Helplink’s Irish Abroad Online Counselling Service

 People are free to refer themselves by going to the contact page on this website and emailing us with your name and location.
 You can also be referred through any Irish support organisation, Irish Embassy and/or Consulate.

-In order for us to continue to bring this free service to all Irish citizens abroad, we need sponsorship/funding from; individuals who are interested in helping their fellow citizens abroad, from organisations that support the Irish abroad and from Irish owned companies at home and abroad.
+In order for us to continue to bring this free service to all Irish citizens abroad, we need sponsorship/funding from YOU!

 If you or someone you know is seriously contemplating suicide or in need of immediate help you/they should: